 School of Philosophy & Theology University of Notre Dame, Fremantle WA 6959 +61 (0) 8 9433 0141 firstname.lastname@example.org

-Joseph is a senior lecturer in Philosophy at the University of Notre Dame Australia, within the School of Philosphy and Theology at the Fremantle campus in Western Australia.
+Joseph is a senior lecturer in Philosophy and Undergraduate Coordinator at the University of Notre Dame Australia, within the School of Philosphy and Theology at the Fremantle campus in Western Australia.
 Joseph has expertise in teaching philosophy (metaphysics, logic, and ethics) and is the author of several publications with the areas of metaphysics and ethics.

 School of Accounting and Finance Charles Sturt University, Bathurst NSW 2795 +61 (0) 2 6338 4447 email@example.com